 If you are an International student you need to bring your relevant immigration documents to the Graduate School before you can enrol.
 Please see information for 'New International Students' below.

-The Graduate School Office is located in 8 Forest Grove and we are open:
+The Graduate School Office is located in 8 Forest Grove.
+We are currently CLOSED due to COVID-19 but we are all working remotely.
+Please email Graduate School.

 You will be introduced to relevant postgraduate research degree regulations, policies, procedures and expectations.You will also receive information about the Graduate School's Calendar of Events to help support you in your studies.